 The test geometry used for this experiment consists of a disc with an inner boss and an outer ring, separated by a thin plate like section.
-The geometry is designed to display casting problems similar to those found on disc-brakes, fly-wheels and other castings with higher modulus sections, isolated from feeding by in between low modulus sections.
-See fig. 2.
-The casting's design dimensions can be found in table 1 alongside the calculated modulus and feed modulus for the different sections of the casting.
+The geometry is designed to display casting problems similar to those found on disc-brakes, fly-wheels and other castings with higher modulus sections, isolated from feeding by in between low modulus sections (Fig. 2).
+The casting's design dimensions can be found in Table 1 alongside the calculated modulus and feed modulus for the different sections of the casting.

-$$M_f = 1.2 \cdot M_c \qquad \text{Eq.
-1}$$
+$$M_f = 1.2 \cdot M_c$$ Equation 1

-where M_c is the modulus of the casting section in question calculated as volume divided by cooling area2.
+where $M_c$ is the modulus of the casting section in question calculated as volume divided by cooling area.

 Table 1.
-Casting Geometry Dimensions and Modulus [mm].
-Section overview found in fig. 3.
+Casting Geometry Dimensions and Modulus (mm) (Section Overview Found in Fig. 3)